Wearable technology: Gaming

 The gaming industry has always incorporated new technology.
 The first technology used for electronic gaming was a controller for Pong.
 The way users game has continuously evolved through each decade.
 Currently, the two most common forms of gaming is either using a controller for video game consoles or a mouse and keyboard for PC games.

 In 2012, virtual reality headphones were reintroduced to the public.
 VR headsets were first conceptualized in the 1950s and officially created in the 1960s.
 The creation of the first virtual reality headset can be credited to Cinematographer Morton Heilig.
 He created a device known as the Sensorama in 1962.
 The Sensorama was a videogame like device that was so heavy that it needed to be held up by a suspension device.
 There has been numerous different wearable technology within the gaming industry from gloves to foot boards.
 The gaming space has offbeat inventions.
-In 2016 Sony debuted its first portable, connectable virtual reality headset codenamed Project Morpheus.
+In 2016, Sony debuted its first portable, connectable virtual reality headset codenamed Project Morpheus.
 The device was rebranded for PlayStation in 2018.
-Early 2019 Microsoft debut their HoloLens 2 that goes beyond just virtual reality into mixed reality headset.
+In early 2019, Microsoft debuts their HoloLens 2 that goes beyond just virtual reality into mixed reality headset.
 Their main focus is to be use mainly by the working class to help with difficult tasks.
-These headsets are used by educators, scientists, engineers, military personnel, surgeons, and many more.
-Headsets such as the HoloLens 2 allows the user to see a projected image at multiple angles and interact with the image.
-This helps gives a hands on experience to the user, which otherwise, they would not be able to get.